Ailerios/hecomp-hka-projwork/README.md

 #### Advantages
 - Specialized tools for applying Homomorphic Encryption to Machine Learning
-- Applies some optimizations
+- Applies some optimizations, quoting the class reference: _"may perform some additional light-weight tasks allowing for a smooth sequence of operations"_ [^5]
 #### Disadvantages
 - Slightly longer execution time per operation than SEAL-Python
 - Requires a paid license for commercial purposes
 - Lack of documentation: There are examples, but only an auto-generated class reference.

 ### Pyfhel
 Pyfhel is a library that uses Microsoft SEAL in the background and provides easy access to homomorphic encryption functionality.
 It uses a syntax similar to normal arithmetic such as \*, +, -, >>, \*\*.
 It supports Integer FHE with BFV and Fixed-point FHE with CKKS.
 Thus it is an easy library to get started quickly, however as the numbers below show, it is generally slower than HElayers and SEAL.
-The docker file contains only one example how to use Pyfhel with Integer FHE via BFV, however there are more extensive tutorials available online[^5].
+The docker file contains only one example how to use Pyfhel with Integer FHE via BFV, however there are more extensive tutorials available online[^6].

 #### Advantages
 - Easy to start